-The bulk of the country's reserves under development and production are in the Nadym-Pur-Taz (NPT) region of upper Western Siberia.
-However, Gazprom is increasingly investing in new regions, such as the Yamal Peninsula, Eastern Siberia, and Sakhalin Island, in order to bring gas deposits in these areas into production.
+The bulk of the country's natural gas reserves under development and production are in the upper Western Siberia.
+However, Gazprom is increasingly investing in new regions, such as the Yamal Peninsula, Eastern Siberia, and Sakhalin Island, to bring gas deposits in these areas into production.
 Some of the most prolific fields in Siberia include Yamburg, Urengoy, and Medvezh'ye, all of which are licensed to Gazprom.
 These three fields have seen output declines in recent years.
 A substantial amount of natural gas is also associated with oil deposits in the country's oil heartland in Western Siberia.

 Independent gas producers such as Novatek have been increasing their production rates, with non-Gazprom sources expected to increase further in the future.
-This is due to the increasing number of companies entering the sector, including oil companies looking to develop their gas reserves.
-The Russian government has increased domestic gas prices, providing oil companies and independent gas producers further incentive to explore and develop gas resources for the domestic market, since these companies are prevented from exporting their gas due to Gazprom's export monopoly.
+Higher production rates have resulted from a growing number of companies entering the sector, including oil companies looking to develop their gas reserves.

-Natural gas associated with oil production is often flared.
-According to the U.S. National Oceanic and Atmospheric Administration, Russia flared an estimated 1,244 Bcf of natural gas in 2010, the most of any country in the world.
-At this level, Russia alone accounted for about 30 percent of total volumes of gas flared globally in 2010.
-The Russian government has taken steps to reduce natural gas flaring and set a target of 95 percent utilization of associated gas by the end of 2012.
-However, given current the volume of gas flared, it is unlikely companies will achieve this target.
+In Russia, natural gas associated with oil production is often flared.
+According to the U.S. National Oceanic and Atmospheric Administration, Russia flared an estimated 1,320 Bcf of natural gas in 2011, the most of any country.
+At this level, Russia alone accounted for about 27% of the total volume of gas flared globally in 2011.
+Although a number of Russian government initiatives and policies have set reduction targets for gas flared, thus far, decreases in gas flared have not occurred.